-Low frequencies of reduced sensitivity (depending on the testing system: mutations or adapted phenotypes) were found in the following countries: Austria, Switzerland, Sweden, France, Italy, Lithuania, Latvia, Poland, Belgium.
+Low frequencies of reduced sensitivity () were found in the following countries: Austria, Switzerland, Sweden, France, Italy, Lithuania, Latvia, Poland, Belgium.

 Low frequencies were found in Germany with a more widespread distribution.

 Moderate frequencies were detected in Ireland, the United Kingdom and the Netherlands.